 We know early people hunted and trapped.
 The stone points add to the story of the people living here in earlier times – they tells something about how they hunted.
 These artifacts give us some idea how they went about these survival tasks during different periods in our history.

-Another examples is that early North Americans used many weapons for hunting such as the spear and atlatl.
+Another example is that early North Americans used many weapons for hunting such as the spear and atlatl.
 When they were in water they used a harpoon.